 The coronavirus pandemic (COVID-19), which occurred in 2020, has had a significant negative impact on the world economy.
 Restrictive measures taken to curb the spread of coronavirus infection have reduced the economic activity of electricity market participants.
+Some restrictive measures were subsequently relaxed but as at 31 December 2021 the level of the spread of coronavirus infection remains high and there is a risk of additional restrictions in subsequent periods, also in connection with the emergence of new varieties of the virus.
+In 2021, the economy of the Russian Federation showed a positive trend in recovery from the pandemic.
+This was also facilitated by the recovery of the global economy and higher prices on world commodity markets.
 The scale and duration of these events remain uncertain and affect the Group's financial position and results of operations.

 The Group's management believes that it is taking all necessary measures to support the sustainability and development of the Group's business in the current environment.
-In the process of spreading the pandemic, the company took prompt preventive measures to prevent the spread of coronavirus infection at the Group's facilities, thus it was possible to exclude the impact of the spread of the virus on the stability of the group's technological and functional processes.
-Currently, the Group's management is taking measures to optimize fixed costs and reallocate expenses for the company's investment program.
+The future economic situation in the Russian Federation depends on external factors and measures taken by the Government of the Russian Federation.
+Its impact on the Group's operations may differ from management's current expectations.